Industry: Aviation, Corporate Real Estate

 Houston Office Consolidation

-When United moved the Houston Corporate Support Center to its new location, the company partnered with Green Standards to divert office furniture and equipment from landfills and made donations to local non-profits in Greater Houston.
+When United Airlines moved the Houston Corporate Support Center to its new location, the company partnered with Green Standards to divert their surplus office furniture and equipment from landfills and instead donate them to local non-profits in Greater Houston.

 American Red Cross